Alumna Linda Strout Honored for Leadership

 The award recognizes women in the legal profession who have provided outstanding leadership and contributed significantly both to the community and SU School of Law.
 Judge Reah M. Whitehead was one of Washington’s first women lawyers and became its first woman judge in 1914.
 She was re-elected to the bench six times, retiring in 1941 after 27 years in office.
 Before becoming a judge, she worked in the King County Prosecutor’s Office for six years.
 Known for her courage, humility, determination, and dignity, Judge Whitehead is a fitting namesake for this award.

 Alumni, friends and Women’s Law Caucus members are invited to the breakfast.
 Doors open at 7:30 a.m., and breakfast starts at 8 a.m.
 There is a $15 per person charge for alumni and friends and no charge for WLC members.
-Register online by Thursday, October 25 or call (206) 398.4600 for more information.
+Registration for this event has passed.